-The idea of the rule of law emerged long before the Revolution that occurred in England in 1688, reappeared in the XVIIth century, and then became popular in the XIXth century.
-The emergence of the concept of the rule of law is a reaction to the existence of a state of arbitrariness that occurred in the past (Sarip & Wahid, 2018).
+The idea of the rule of law emerged long before the Revolution that occurred in England in 1688, reappeared in the XVIIth century, and then became popular in the XVIIth century.
+The emergence of the rule of law is a reaction to the state of arbitrariness that occurred in the past (Sarip & Wahid, 2018).

-The notion of the rule of law is based on a belief that emphasizes that state power must be exercised on the basis of a good and just law.
-Thus, there are two elements in the understanding of the rule of law that become the benchmark, namely: (1) that the relationship between the ruler and the ruled is not based on power but on an objective norm that also binds the ruling party, in which case every act of power must be based on the law as a benchmark; and (2) that the objective norm (law) is not limited to qualifying only formally but can also be defended against legal ideas, in which case the objective norm must be based on ideological values and in accordance with the demands of the times.
-In a state of law, of course, the law must be the basis of all state actions.
+The notion of the rule of law is based on the belief that state power must be exercised on the basis of a good and just law.
+Thus, there are two elements in the understanding of the rule of law that become the benchmark: (1) the relationship between the ruler and the ruled is not based on power but on an objective norm that also binds the ruling party, in which case every act of power must be based on the law as a benchmark; and (2) the objective norm (law) is not limited to qualifying only formally but can also be defended against legal ideas, in which case the objective norm must be based on ideological values and in accordance with the demands of the times.
+In a state of law, the law must be the basis of all state actions.
 Therefore, the law itself must be good and just.
-The law will be said to be good if it is in accordance with what the community expects from the presence of the law itself, while a just law is the embodiment of the basic purpose of all laws, which is justice (Magnis-Suseno, 2016).
-Meanwhile, in terms of political morals, there are four main reasons that are used as a measure to demand that the state be organized and carry out its duties based on law, including: (1) legal certainty; (2) demands for equal treatment; (3) democratic legitimacy; and (4) demands of reason.
+A law is said to be good if it is in accordance with what the community expects from the presence of the law itself, while a just law is the embodiment of the basic purpose of all laws, which is justice (Magnis-Suseno, 2016).
+Meanwhile, in terms of political morals, there are four main reasons that are used as a measure to demand that the state be organized and carry out its duties based on law: (1) legal certainty; (2) demands for equal treatment; (3) democratic legitimacy; and (4) demands of reason.

-The term "state of law" in English is known as the Rule of Law; in German it is known as Rechtsstaat; and in French it is known as Etat de droit, which, although different in designation, contains an identical essence, although in some cases there are differences, namely sovereignty or supremacy of law over people and government bound by law.
+The term "state of law" in English is known as the Rule of Law; in German it is known as Rechtsstaat; and in French it is known as Etat de droit, which, although different in designation, contains an identical essence, although in some cases there are differences, namely, the sovereignty or supremacy of law over people and the government bound by law.
 For this reason, the term state of law needs to be emphasized because there are other terms that can also be translated as "state of law" in Indonesian.
-The terms in question are gesetzesstaat and socialist legaly, where this term was used by communist countries in ancient times, which emphasized more on the understanding that regulations are binding (regardless of good-bad or fair and unfair), because regulations are made by those who have the authority to make them.
-Meanwhile, the concept of rule of law (or rechtsstaat or etat de droit) contains a deeper understanding that includes that everyone is bound by the law and everyone is equal before the law, as well as the government as the one who makes the rules included in it.
-Thus, the law is also not just because it was made by those authorized to make it and has been promulgated; the law itself must be good and fair (Palguna, 2018).
+The terms in question are gesetzesstaat and socialist legaly, which were used by communist countries in ancient times, emphasizing that regulations are binding (regardless of good-bad or fair-unfair) because they are made by those who have the authority to make them.
+Meanwhile, the concept of the rule of law (or rechtsstaat or etat de droit) contains a deeper understanding that includes that everyone is bound by the law and everyone is equal before the law, as well as the government as the one who makes the rules included in it.
+Thus, the law is not just because it was made by those authorized to make it and has been promulgated; the law itself must be good and fair (Palguna, 2018).